 Then recession struck, the Alpine property market collapsed, and Intrawest pulled out of the Alps.
-Two apartment blocks were built in the new ‘village’ of Montsoleil, and another new development, the Refuge du Golf, sprang up on the slopes above the Hameau.
-Then Les Terrasses de Veret was built up at Foret.
+Two apartment blocks were built in the new ‘village’ of Montsoleil, and another new development, the Residence le Refuge du Golf, sprang up on the slopes above the Hameau.
+Then Residence les Terrasses de Veret was built up at Foret.

 The fact that a lot of people don’t like Flaine’s Modernist architecture means that prices have stayed relatively low for France.
 Add Flaine’s snowy micro-climate into the mix and you can see why some people come back here year after year.